gbegus/DeepPhonologyTool/README.md

 This tool allows you to train a fiwGAN or a ciwGAN models using our GPUs in high performance computing space.
 The paper describing the models is here:

 - Beguš, Gašper.
 2021.
-CiwGAN and 􏰎wGAN: Encoding information in acoustic data to model lexical learning with Generative Adversarial Networks. *Neural Networks* 139: 305–325. doi: https://doi.org/10.1016/j.neunet.2021.03.017
+CiwGAN and fiwGAN: Encoding information in acoustic data to model lexical learning with Generative Adversarial Networks. *Neural Networks* 139: 305–325. doi: https://doi.org/10.1016/j.neunet.2021.03.017

 ## Create a Globus account